Search About Newsletters Donate

 In addition to his practice, Sullivan is a municipal court judge in D’Iberville.
 Municipal judges have jurisdiction over misdemeanor crimes, city ordinances and traffic violations.
 They may also conduct initial court appearances, where defendants are advised of their charges and whether they will be eligible to be released on bond.

-His election committee’s two largest campaign contributions, $5,000 each, came from Jackson-based personal injury attorney Crymes G. Pittman, a former president of the Mississippi Trial Lawyers Association, and James F. Hardin Jr., owner of Aladdin Construction in Biloxi.
+His election committee’s three largest campaign contributions, $5,000 each, came from Jackson-based personal injury attorney Crymes G. Pittman, a former president of the Mississippi Trial Lawyers Association; Jackson-based personal injury attorney Richard B. Schwartz; and James F. Hardin Jr., owner of Aladdin Construction in Biloxi.

 🔝 Jump to the top